lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Add the following lines to the input script:
+    Add the following lines to the *input.lammps*:

 .. code-block:: lammps
-    :caption: *to be copied in Cracking/input.lammps*

     fix nvt1 all nvt temp 300 300 0.1
     timestep 0.001